ZimCodes/Zeiver/README.md

 *AND/OR*

 **Downloader** (_Enabled by default_).
-The **Downloader** uses the **Grabber** to download the files' data from the internet. the **Downloader** then writes the data to a newly created files.
+The **Downloader** uses the **Grabber** to download the files' data from the internet.
+The **Downloader** then writes the data to a newly created files.

 ### More
 1. Uses asynchronous runtime.